 Dr. Mary Spalding

 Initially from Campbellsville, KY, Dr. Mary Spalding joined the board in September 2017.
-Her degree from the University of Texas Medical Branch in Galveston specialized in family medicine.
+Graduating from the University of Texas Medical School in Galveston, where she specialized in family medicine.
 Dr. Spalding has produced multiple publications on cervical cancer screening, chronic pain and opiate use, and hip fracture outcomes.
 She is currently a professor at the Paul L. Foster School of Medicine, developing new curriculum in practice management, service learning, and chronic disease management.
 As Insights’ Treasurer, she continues to share an outstanding career and dedication to the medical profession with our community.

 Richard, having joined in June 2008, is the longest serving member of the Insights board.
 During his service, he has supported and served on the Exhibits and Facility Committees, where he has used his 40+ years of engineering experience to help improve the facility and exhibits.
 He was also a part of the relocation team that helped prepare the exhibits for the move and storage.
 Richard strongly believes “that my early childhood interest in math and science is what launched my engineering career.”
 He further believes the Insights is an essential resource for educators in the region because we provides a fun hands-on learning.